Alphabetical Plant Listing

 Astilbe: A Gem in the Shade Garden

 Immensely popular, Astilbes are fabulous plants for shady, moist conditions.
 They light up your shade garden for weeks with their elegant flower plumes and add a dazzling splash of color to the landscape.
 Ranging from 6 in (15 cm) to 24 in. tall (60 cm), their feathery plumes, in shades of lavender, pink, red, or white, can be incredibly striking.
-They rise gracefully above attractive mounds of fern-like foliage which remains attractive all season long (under satisfactory growing conditions) before turning progressively a rich caramel color which provides winter interest to the garden.
+They rise gracefully above attractive mounds of fern-like foliage that remains attractive all season long (under satisfactory growing conditions) before turning progressively a rich caramel color that provides winter interest to the garden.

 Astilbes, Midseason Astilbes, Late Season Astilbes, Astilbe Bloom Times, Early Season False Spirea, Midseason False Spirea, Late Season False Spirea, False Spirea Bloom Times